tiant167/portfolio-dashboard/README.md

 .env.local
 ```

 For production deployments on Vercel, set environment variables in your project settings.
+Use the key name `FINNHUB_API_KEY` (do not commit it to source control).

 ## 📊 Data Sources

-Stock prices are fetched from the [Alpha Vantage API](https://www.alphavantage.co/).
-The free tier includes:
+Stock prices are fetched from the [Finnhub API](https://finnhub.io/).
+Key points:
-- Real-time stock quotes
+- Real-time and delayed quotes are available via the `/quote` endpoint
-- Limited request rate (5 per minute)
+- Free tier available for personal use; rate limits apply (see Finnhub pricing and docs)

-For production use with higher volume, consider upgrading to a paid plan.
+For production use with higher volume, consider a paid plan or add server-side caching (Redis / Upstash) to avoid hitting rate limits.

 ## 🌐 Deployment